sachingupta63/Secure-Talk/README.md

 # Secure-Talk
-This is messaging app and uses cryptography algo to encrypt/decrypt message.
+This is messaging app and uses cryptography algo to encrypt/decrypt message.I used differrent cryptography Algorithms to send encryted message.

 ## video